Appointment Procedures for Advisory Boards, Commissions and Committees

 by email or phone (703--777-0204) and may be referred to the appropriate staff contact.

 Applications for district-specific vacancies are forwarded to the respective supervisor.
 Applications for at-large vacancies are forwarded to all Board members.
 Originals are retained in the Board's front desk files and applicant names and contact information is entered into the database in the Board's office.

 Board members make their selections from interested applicants, in some cases after phone or in-person interviews.
 Some at-large boards, commissions and committees may play a role in reviewing applications, forwarding appointee recommendations to the Board of Supervisors.
 A recommendation such as this must be accompanied by justification as to why a specific individual is being recommended over others who have expressed interest.
 These recommendations are advisory in nature – the Board of Supervisors appoints all individuals to boards, commissions and committees.

 Nomination and Confirmation of Appointees

 Information regarding vacancies is communicated to the Board through an Appointment Item as part of the business meeting packet.
 Information listed in that Appointment Item includes committee seats, vacancies, advertising dates, proposed nominations and confirmations and terms.
-Resumes, letters of interest and any recommendations are attached to this Item.
+Applications, supporting documents and any recommendations are attached to this Item.